antonialoytorrens/TF101-linux-images/README.md

 ---

-### **1. Flashing the image to SD Card using dd**:
+### **1. Flashing the image to Micro SD Card using dd**:
 Take special care with dd command when flashing the image.
 One step wrong and your hard drive is lost.
 I am not responsible of anything.
-Path to SD Card may vary, mine is in /dev/sdb.
-Use  _fdisk -l_  command to identify your SD Card location.
+Path to Micro SD Card may vary, mine is in /dev/sdb.
+Use  _fdisk -l_  command to identify your Micro SD Card location.

--   Insert your SD Card or Micro SD Card to your computer
+-   Insert your Micro SD Card to your computer
 -   Unzip downloaded file

-**My SD Card is located in /dev/sdb**, so I do:
+**My Micro SD Card is located in /dev/sdb**, so I do:

 <pre>$ sudo dd if=/path/of/asus-tf101.img of=/dev/sdb status=progress</pre>

 * If you have an USB Flasher dedicated tool for your Linux distribution (Ubuntu, Linux Mint, Debian, etc.) please use it.

-**Extend with  _gparted_  or other disk manipulation tool the ext4 root filesystem to occupy all SD Card disk space available.**
+**Extend with  _gparted_  or other disk manipulation tool the ext4 root filesystem to occupy all Micro SD Card disk space available.**
-In gparted, don't put swap into the SD Card because it can be harmful.
+In gparted, don't put swap into the Micro SD Card because it can be harmful.
 Consider using zram, but I haven't tested it.

 ---